Kodiologist/Daylight/README.rst

   :alt: Princess Celestia raising the sun
   :align: center

 Daylight is the software package I use to produce `research notebooks, research papers, presentations`__, and `essays`__ in HTML5 and PDF.
 I use it for pretty much all my documents, but it's especially suited for `open-notebook science`_, hence its name: it casts research into the harsh glare of public scrutiny.
 It's implemented as an export backend for `Org mode`_.
-The Emacs Lisp code is supplemented with pre- and post-processors written in Python 3 (because citeproc-py_ is written in Python 3) and a little bit of `Hy`_ and R for helping with Hy and R code blocks.
+The Emacs Lisp code is supplemented with pre- and post-processors written in Python 3 and a little bit of `Hy`_ and R for helping with Hy and R code blocks.

 .. __: http://arfer.net/projects
 .. __: http://arfer.net/w